QuKeith/GettingAndCleaningDataProject/CodeBook.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccelerationJerkXYZ and timeBodyGyroJerkXYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccelerationMagnitude, timeGravityAccelerationMagnitude, timeBodyAccelerationJerkMagnitude, timeBodyGyroMagnitude, timeBodyGyroJerkMagnitude).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequencyBodyAccelerationXYZ, frequencyBodyAccJerkXYZ, frequencyBodyGyroXYZ, frequencyBodyAccJerkMagnitude, frequencyBodyGyroMagnitude, frequencyBodyGyroJerkMagnitude.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequencyBodyAccelerationXYZ, frequencyBodyAccelerationJerkXYZ, frequencyBodyGyroXYZ, frequencyBodyAccelerationJerkMagnitude, frequencyBodyGyroMagnitude, frequencyBodyGyroJerkMagnitude.

 Features are normalized and bounded within [-1,1].